- Daufuskie Island Residents Only -

 How will you be charging for reservations?

-Reservations will be charged at time of boarding.
+Reservations will be charged at time of boarding at the embarkation site.

 PETS